davidson16807/cdcraft/scripts/updaters/README.md

-An "updater" is function returning a namespace of functions that reflect how events map to state operations.
+An "updater" is a pure function, model×event→model, that reflects how application state modifies in response to user events (e.g. mouse clicks, button presses, key presses, modifying text, etc.)
-All functions within the namespace represent the transformation of state in reponse to controller events.

-The name "updater" is in reference to the "Updater" within the "Model-View-Updater" pattern (A.K.A.
+The name "updater" is in reference to the "Model-View-Updater" pattern (A.K.A.
 "MVU" or "Elm" architecture)